Cyfrin/8-vault-guardians-audit/audit-data/2023-11-01-vault-guardians.md

 - `withdraw`
 - `deposit`

-All calculations depend on the number of assets in the protocol, severly disrupting the protocol functionality.
+All calculations that depend on the number of assets in the protocol would be flawed, severely disrupting the protocol functionality.

 **Proof of Concept:**